 Jay Clayton, Chairman of the US securities and Exchange Commission

-At a recent Current Financial Reporting Issues Conference in New York, SEC Chairman, Jay Clayton, commented: "I would expect companies to be looking at this closely and sharing their views with the investment community."
+SEC Chairman, Jay Clayton, is on record as saying: “I would expect companies to be looking at this closely and sharing their views with the investment community.”

 SEC staff continue to encourage companies to consider disclosing the risks Brexit poses to their businesses.
-Such disclosures typically include continuous evaluation of exposure to UK and EU markets and to currency movements relating to the pound sterling and euro; monitoring any guidance that may be provided by the SEC on Brexit disclosure; monitoring the economic and political situation as Brexit negotiations proceed and the "leave" date of 29th March 2019 draws near; regularly updating assessments of Brexit-related risk factors to ensure disclosure is not outdated, misleading or excessively generic.
+Such disclosures typically include continuous evaluation of exposure to UK and EU markets and to currency movements relating to the pound sterling and euro; monitoring any guidance that may be provided by the SEC on Brexit disclosure; monitoring the economic and political situation as negotiations on the future of Britain and the EU proceed; regularly updating assessments of Brexit-related risk factors to ensure disclosure is not outdated, misleading or excessively generic.

-The impact of Brexit and any new regime that will govern the UK's relationship with the EU will be felt over many years and all reporting companies that may be affected should prudentially consider disclosure of Brexit-related risks in public filings.
+The impact of Brexit, and the evolving new regime that will govern the UK’s relationship with the EU, will be felt over many years and all reporting companies that may be affected should prudentially consider disclosure of Brexit-related risks in public filings.

-There is no roadmap to follow, or precedent to cite as a guide or pattern for how the ebb and flow of negotiations and the disruption caused by a likely "hard" Brexit will influence markets in the months and years to come.
-Even before the formal negotiations began the Brexit decision had already moved markets and currencies in unpredictable ways.
+There is no roadmap to follow, or precedent to cite, as a guide or pattern for how the ebb and flow of negotiations, and the disruption caused by any “road bumps” along the way, will influence markets in the months and years to come.
+Even before the formal negotiations began post January 2020, the Brexit decision had already moved markets and currencies in unpredictable ways.

-A flight to safe haven markets, currency fluctuations and the increasing intervention of the European Central Bank as risk premiums across the Eurozone rise, have characterized the period of Brexit negotiations.
-Turbulence will persist as the Brexit terms of trade continue to be hammered out and the consequences of an exit without agreed future trading terms are evaluated.
+A flight to safe haven markets, currency fluctuations and the increasing intervention of the European Central Bank as risk premiums across the Eurozone rise, have characterised the first period of Brexit negotiations.
+Turbulence will persist as the Brexit terms of trade are hammered out.

 brexRisk® supplies such a service, tailored to the specific concerns of individual clients.